Honestpuck/xworld2016/xworld2016-bash.md

 This is the C style `for`.
 There are the 3 parts.
 The first is run at the beginning of the `for`.
 The second is the test which is done at the top of the loop (so it is possible for the loop to never run).
 The third part is run at the bottom of the loop.
+In `efor.sh`.
 </div>

 ### Expanding Variables